Michael Welner: U.S. vs. Brian David Mitchell

-State vs. Byran Uyesugi - Mass murder
+State vs. Byran Uyesugi

-Byran Uyesugi, a forty-year-old Xerox service technician, killed seven of his co-workers on November 2, 1999, in the worst mass murder case in the history of Hawaii.
+Byran Uyesugi, a forty-year-old Xerox service technician, killed seven of his co-workers on November 2, 1999, in Hawaii.
 Uyesugi began working for Xerox in 1984.
-He began making unfounded accusations of harassment and product tampering against fellow repairmen, who had great difficulty placating his anger.
+He began making unfounded accusations of harassment and product tampering against fellow repairmen.
 Coworkers told Welner, who interviewed family, friends, neighbors, co-workers, and Uyesugi prior to trial, that as early as 1995, Uyesugi was openly speaking of carrying out a mass shooting at the workplace were he ever to be fired.

-In the period leading up to the shooting, Xerox management increasingly committed to phasing out the copier that Uyesugi had been servicing.
-He resisted learning the new machine, fearing that he could not keep up with its technical demands.
-After working around his refusal to train on the new machine, Uyesugi's manager insisted on November 1, 1999, that he would begin training the next day.
-Instead, Uyesugi came to work the next day and shot his colleagues dead, narrowly missing an eighth victim, after calmly waiting by the water fountain, with "butterflies in his stomach," he later told Welner, as he contemplated the shooting before going through with it.
+After working around his refusal to train on a new machine, Uyesugi's manager insisted on November 1, 1999, that he would begin training the next day.
+Instead, Uyesugi came to work the next day and shot his colleagues dead, after calmly waiting by the water fountain with "butterflies in his stomach," he later told Welner, as he contemplated the shooting before going through with it.

 Uyesugi pleaded not guilty by reason of insanity and claimed that he feared his colleagues were conspiring to have him fired.
-Welner testified for the prosecution that although Mr. Uyesugi was in his opinion a schizophrenic, "He knew what he was doing was wrong, and he simply did not care.
+Welner testified for the prosecution that although Uyesugi was in his opinion a schizophrenic, "He knew what he was doing was wrong, and he simply did not care.
 The jury found him sane and guilty of seven murders and one attempted murder after only 75 minutes of deliberation.
 He received a sentence of life without chance of parole.
 In 2002, the State of Hawaii Supreme Court upheld Uyesugi's conviction.